New Mexico Wildflowers: Poppy Family

 In Albuquerque, California poppies are a garden plant.
 They qualify for this web page by virtue of existing in the wild in southern New Mexico.
 Even there, however, they're an introduced species.

-Long-Headed Poppy, Blindeyes (Papaver dubium)
+Long-Headed Poppy (Papaver dubium)